9-3-pursuit/project-bird-sanctuary/log.md

 1. ✔︎ Find the minimal but complete representation of UI state
 1. Identify where your state should live
 1. Add inverse data flow

+I also need to keep track of which components/User stories I've built/fulfilled and which I haven't:

+### User Stories:

+1. ✔︎ I can see sections with birds, that have a name, image, amount and adopt button.
+1. ✔︎ I can add birds to the shopping cart.
+1. ✔︎ I can see a total cost of the birds in my cart.
+1. ✔︎ I can get a 10% discount if I have 3 or more birds in my cart
+1. ✔︎ I can get a series of bonus items for increasing cart totals
+1. I can use a form to checkout my cart, upon checkout, it resets my cart
+1. I can delete a bird from my cart